Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 ## 1.5 Specific Jai features

+**Big ideas:**
+- Context (see § 25)
+- Directives  (see Appendix C)
+- Run-time Type Reflection (see § 15.5, § 16, § 17.14, § 26)
+- Full compile-time code execution (see § 26.2)

+**Medium ideas:**
+- Polymorphic Procedures (see § 22)
+- Polymorphic Structs (see § 23)
+- Build System (see § 30)
+- A sane Module System (see § 8, 8B, 12.12)

+**Small ideas:**
+- Initialization by Default (see § 5.3)
+- No printf Formatters (see § 5.7)
+- Type Distinction (see § 26.13)
+- Universal Declaration Syntax :: and :=
+- First Class Relative Pointers (see § 10.6, 12.14, 19.4.9)
+- No References, just values and pointers.
+- No Const
+- Maybe by Reference (see § 17.3)
+- Data-only Pseudo-inheritance (see § 12.7-9, 23B)
+- Custom Iterators (see § 26.6-8)

 These are some unique, essential, killer features of Jai:
+- Fast Compile Times

-- Reflection (introspection) and run-time type information
+- Reflection (introspection) and run-time type information (see § 15.5, § 16, § 17.14, § 26)
-- Low-level memory management tools for memory allocation and freeing
+- Low-level memory management tools for memory allocation and freeing (see § 4D, 11, 19.4.6, 21, )
-- Explicit control over optimization and performance characteristics
+- Explicit control over optimization and performance characteristics (see Appendix D - Performance)
-- Full compile-time code execution
-- Integrated build process
+- Integrated build process (see § 30)

 ## 1.6 Some wrong ideas in software development